 We are responsible for administering our Tree Preservation Orders (TPOs) which involves safeguarding individual trees, groups of trees and woodlands.

 If you wish to carry out work on a tree protected by a Tree Preservation Order, you'll need to make a formal application.
-The application form is attached to this page.

-Due to legislative and regulatory changes to the planning system, it is mandatory to complete the application form and provide all information as detailed in the advice notes.
+Due to legislative and regulatory changes to the planning system, it is mandatory to submit your application either through the Planning Portal or make an application on the supplied application form.
+You must provide all required information as detailed in the advice notes.
+We cannot accept applications in any other format, for example old versions of application forms or letters.

 There's no charge for submitting an application and we aim to determine your application within 8 weeks of receipt.